-Google postpones Nexus Q launch, pre-order customers get free deviceAlex Wagner - Deputy Managing Editor, News Desk
+Google postpones Nexus Q launch, pre-order customers get free deviceAlex Wagner - Editorial Director of News and Content

 Just a week after the Nexus Q was given "In Stock" status on the Google Play store, Google has revealed that it is postponing the consumer launch of the streaming orb.
 In an email that just went out to pre-order customers, Google explains that it's pushing back the retail debut of the Nexus Q in order to "work on making it even better."
 In order to show its appreciation for those that already plunked down $299 for a Q, Google says that it's sending all of the pre-order customers a free "preview" unit.
 Google's email to those customers is available below.